Brene Brown said, “Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.”

 I remember making a business deal with a friend of mine.
 We went into it together knowing that we’d each have to play a part in developing, running, and sustaining the business.
 The business idea sounded very lucrative, and we were both excited to start going with it.

-However, about a month into, I got reservations.
+However, about a month into it, I got reservations.
 I almost felt sick every time we talked about it, to the point where I hoped it wouldn’t be brought up.
 But, this was a business arrangement that I agreed to – how could it possibly not be brought up?

 So a few more weeks went by and I made the realization that if I continued along this route, I was going to be stressed and very unhappy.
 I also realized that there was nothing I could do about it.
 I made a commitment to my friend, and I was going to stick with it.